Allele And Phenotype Frequencies In Rock Pocket Mouse Populations

 Genetic drift refers to random fluctuations in allele frequencies due to chance events.
 It is more pronounced in small populations, where random events can have a disproportionately large impact on allele frequencies.

-For example, a natural disaster, such as a flood or fire, could randomly eliminate a large number of individuals from a population, regardless of their coat color.
+Here's one way to look at it: a natural disaster, such as a flood or fire, could randomly eliminate a large number of individuals from a population, regardless of their coat color.
 This could lead to a significant shift in allele frequencies, simply due to chance.

 The Extended Phenotype: Beyond Coat Color